Galois representation of the product of two Drinfeld modules of generic characteristic: Adjoint Galois representation of two Drinfeld modules

-is the homomorphism induced by $\varphi$.
-By Theorem \ref{11}, we have $\flat\neq i$ and $\phi$ and $\phi'$ are geometrically isogenous up to some Frobenius twist.
-This contradiction implies the bijectivity of $S\to\Lambda$.
-As a consequence, $L=L_S$ and $\varphi$ is an isomorphism.
+If $\flat={\natural}$, then the two factors arise from distinct primes of the same Drinfeld module.
+By Theorem~\ref{Thm: Pink_open_image}, the image of the corresponding two-prime adjoint representation is open in the product of the two local adjoint groups.
+Hence, by Theorem~\ref{thmminimalmodel}(3), the associated two-factor triple is minimal.
+Therefore it cannot admit a proper quasi-model over a single field $L_\lambda$, contradiction.
+Therefore, we have $\flat\neq {\natural}$ and, according to Theorem \ref{11}, $\phi$ and $\phi'$ are geometrically isogenous up to some Frobenius twist, again contradicting the assumption.
+As the result, we conclude the desired bijectivity of $S\to\Lambda$.
+Hence $L=L_S$ and $\varphi$ is an isomorphism.
 In other words, $(L_S,G_S,\Gamma_S)$ is minimal. \end{proof}